Avie Tevanian: Theranos and Dolby Labs

-Tevanian left Apple on March 31, 2006, and joined the boards of both Dolby Labs and Theranos, Inc. He resigned from the board of Theranos in late 2007, with an acrimonious ending as he faced legal threats and was forced to waive his right to buy a company cofounder's shares, actions he believed were in retaliation for the skepticism he was often alone in expressing about the company's finances and progress in developing its technology at board meetings.
+Tevanian left Apple on March 31, 2006, and joined the boards of both Dolby Labs and Theranos, Inc. He resigned from the board of Theranos in late 2007, with an acrimonious ending as he faced legal threats and was forced to waive his right to buy a company co-founder's shares, actions he believed were in retaliation for the scepticism he was often alone in expressing about the company's finances and progress in developing its technology at board meetings.

+In 2019, Tevanian gave a wide-ranging interview on his time at Theranos for a six-part podcast series called "The Dropout" produced by ABC News.
+In the interview, he said: "I had seen so many things that were bad go on.
+I would never expect anyone would behave the way that she [Elizabeth Holmes] behaved as a CEO.
+And believe me, I worked for Steve Jobs.
+I saw some crazy things.
+But Elizabeth took it to a new level.”

+Other roles

 In May 2006, he joined the board of Tellme Networks, which was later sold to Microsoft.

 On January 12, 2010, he became managing director of Elevation Partners.

 In July 2015, he cofounded NextEquity Partners and as of 2017 is serving as Managing Director.